 Thailand.
 Its name alone has an exotic zing.
-Although it’s long been a hot spot for honeymooners and backpackers, traveling families are realizing that this southeastern Asian gem has much to offer with kids in tow as well.
+Although the Southern Thailand islands have long been a hot spot for honeymooners and backpackers, traveling families are realizing that this southeastern Asian gem has much to offer with kids in tow as well.

 The bustling metropolis of Bangkok — the point of entry for most families — is loaded with temples, food and shopping malls, and with so much to see and do, it’s hard not to make a case for sticking around to explore.
 It would be an adventure for sure.
 But if your family prefers an adventure that actually feels like a vacation, Bangkok can wait until the next trip.
 Head for the beautiful southern Thailand islands instead.